sunny/currency_by_ip/README.md

 # CurrencyByIp

-Guess the currency to show a user from his IP address.
-This uses GeoIP's IP database.
+Guess the currency to show a user from their IP address.
+This uses GeoIP’s IP database.

 ## Installation

-Add the following lines to your application's Gemfile:
+Add the following lines to your application’s Gemfile:

 ```ruby
 # Detect the currency from an IP address